isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 ---------------------------------------------------------

 Your Google Cloud Project gives you access to all of the technologies that make up the Google Cloud Platform.
 These technologies include BigQuery, Cloud Storage, Compute Engine, etc.  The ISB-CGC makes use of a variety of these technologies to provide access to the TCGA data, as well as many other data sets.
-Please see the `Google Cloud Project Setup and Data Access <HowToGetStartedonISB-CGC.html#data-access-and-google-cloud-project-setup>`_ section in the Quick Start Guide.
+Please see the `Google Cloud Project Setup and Data Access <HowToGetStarted-Analysis.html#google-cloud-project-setup-and-data-access>`_ section on the Getting Started with Analysis page.

 The connection between your Google Cloud Project (whether it is an ISB-CGC sponsored and funded project or your own personal project) and the ISB-CGC is your Google identity